 Office: 347 Business Building

 Dave Cather joined the Smeal College of Business in 2006.
 He holds a B.S.B.A. from Bowling Green State University and an M.B.A. and Ph.D. in Risk Management and Insurance from the University of Georgia.
 Prior to his current position at Penn State, Dr. Cather taught at the Wharton School at the University of Pennsylvania.
 He has also held teaching positions at Temple University and Bowling Green State University.
 Before starting his academic career, Dr. Cather worked in the property-liability insurance industry as a licensed independent agent.

-Dr. Cather's research interests include corporate risk management, insurance regulation, auto insurance, and health insurance.
+Dr. Cather's research interests include corporate governance, corporate risk management, insurance regulation, auto insurance, and health insurance.
 His research has been published in a variety of journals, including Journal of Risk and Insurance, Risk Management and Insurance Review, Journal of Banking and Finance, CPCU Journal, and Best's Review.
 He is also the co-author of "Introduction to Risk Management and Insurance", a leading textbook in the field of risk and insurance.